 What is Return on Net Assets (RONA)?

-Return on net assets is defined as the financial ratio of the net income earned by the business to the overall total of net fixed assets and net assets held by the business.
+Return on net assets (RONA), is defined as the financial ratio of the net income earned by the business to the overall total of net fixed assets and net assets held by the business.
 The financial metric tries to analyze how much revenue business is able to generate by employing specific assets for its business operations.
 It further helps in analyzing how effectively the assets are utilized and deployed by the management and company to derive economic value for the business.

 Components of Return on Net Operating Assets